Frequently Asked Questions

-Westminster is not a “suitcase college”.
-At least 75% of our students remain on campus each weekend.
-There is a variety of opportunities for students both on and off campus.
-Our student government and other student groups sponsor week-end activities.
-Westminster has an active varsity and intramural athletic program.
-We also have an active Greek system.
-And, we are less than 30 minutes from Columbia (a town of 85,000) and Jefferson City (the state capital).
+Westminster is far from a “suitcase college.”
+In fact, at least 75% of our students remain on campus each and every weekend, many taking advantage of our engaging weekend activities.
+Our student government and other student groups often sponsor activities, our varsity and intramural athletic programs remain a large draw, and we are home to a very active Greek system.
+Additionally, our Missouri campus is less than 30 minutes from Columbia (a town of 85,000) and Jefferson City (the state capital), both prime locations for exciting day trips and nights out on the town.
 For more complete details of our campus activities and the surrounding area see the Student Life and Local Community sections of this web site.
-Top

 How are roommates assigned if no preference is given?

 Westminster College has a very personal approach to assigning roommates.
-All students who commit to attending the College submit a Housing Application, which includes information about your personal habits and preferences.
-Your admission representative will also spend significant amounts of time getting to know you throughout the admission process.
-Students are matched based on the information they submitted and information from their admission representative.
-Top
+All students who commit to attending the College submit a detailed Housing Application, which includes information about your personal habits and preferences.
+Your admission representative will also spend a significant amount of time getting to know you throughout the admission process.
+Students are then matched based on the information they provide.

 How many students returned for their sophomore year that entered their freshmen year?